-The Board consists of four directors with one executive director (Shaun Day, Chief Executive Officer) and three independent non-executive directors (Alex Borrelli, Non-Executive Chairman, Clive Latcham, Non-Executive Director and Paul Hallam, Non-Executive Director) The Board is supported by two committees: Audit and Risk committee and a Remuneration committee.
+The Board during the year ended 30 June 2022 consisted of four directors with one Executive Director (Shaun Day, Managing Director) and three independent Non-Executive Directors (Alex Borrelli, Non-Executive Chairman, Clive Latcham and Paul Hallam).
+The Board is supported by two committees: Audit and Risk Committee and Remuneration Committee.
 The Board does not consider that it is of a size at present to require a separate nominations committee, and all members of the Board are involved in the appointment of new Directors.

-All Directors are required to attend 8-12 Board and Board committee meetings per year and to be available at other times as required for virtual or tele-conference meetings with the executive team and investors.
 Board meetings are led by the Chair and follow an agenda that is circulated prior to the meeting.
 Every Board and committee meeting are minuted and every Director is aware of the right to have any concerns minuted and to seek independent advice at the Company's expense where appropriate.